Taxation Scholarships and Fellowships

 Graduate Tax Scholars will complete a substantial research paper on a tax-related topic, either in a seminar course or as a Graduate Independent Research.
 Scholarships are available to full time U.S. and foreign-trained Tax LL.M. students.
 Scholars may generally not accept paid employment outside of the Law Center during the academic year, although they are free to apply for academic externships.

 To apply, indicate your interest in being considered for the scholarship on your LL.M. application form, and submit a supplemental essay of 500 words (max) on an issue of tax law or policy that is of interest to you.
 Applications will be considered on a rolling basis.
 However, initial scholarship offers won’t be made until at least early March.
-The deadline for consideration is February 8, 2019.

 COST is the premier state tax organization representing taxpayers.
 COST is a nonprofit trade association consisting of nearly 600 multistate corporations engaged in interstate and international business.
 COST's objective is to preserve and promote equitable and nondiscriminatory state and local taxation of multijurisdictional business entities.